marcovega/crunchbase-webflow-js/README.md

 npm run build
 ```

-This creates **two separate files** in the `dist` folder:
+This creates **three separate files** in the `dist` folder:

 - `crunchbase-webflow.js` - Vanilla JS features bundle
 - `roi-calculator.js` - React ROI calculator bundle
+- `quote-card-builder.js` - React quote card builder bundle

-Both files can be uploaded to Webflow as hosted files and used independently or together.
+All files can be uploaded to Webflow as hosted files and used independently or together.

 ## Development Workflow